Marijuana is legal for adults and is taxed and regulated similarly to alcohol; state also has a medical marijuana law

 Updates

-The new law includes automatic expungement for low-level cannabis offenses.
-It creates a Cannabis Expungement Board to determine if certain cannabis felonies should be vacated, charges should be dismissed, and records should be expunged, or if the person should be resentenced to a lesser offense.
+The law includes automatic expungement for low-level cannabis offenses.
+It created a Cannabis Expungement Board to determine if certain cannabis felonies should be vacated, charges should be dismissed, and records should be expunged, or if the person should be resentenced to a lesser offense.

-The state added intractable pain in 2015, followed by PTSD in 2016, obstructive sleep apnea and autism in 2017, Alzheimer’s disease in 2018, chronic pain in 2019, and sickle cell disease and chronic motor or vocal tic disorder in 2021.
+The state added intractable pain in 2015, followed by PTSD in 2016, obstructive sleep apnea and autism in 2017, Alzheimer’s disease in 2018, chronic pain in 2019, sickle cell disease and chronic motor or vocal tic disorder in 2021; and irritable bowel syndrome and obsessive-compulsive disorder in 2022.

 Stay connected